MaxJLerman/the-jedi-trials/README.md

 ## <a href="http://thejeditrials.netlify.app">Play the game while development continues!</a>

-The game started out as solely a mortal kombat style game just like any other copy.
+The project started out as solely a mortal kombat style game just like any other copy.

 Then my love for Star Wars took over and ideas came flowing to me and I couldn't bear to risk forgetting any of them.

 So here's a Road Map of the game's development so you can follow my progress:

-1. finish boilerplate code
+1. finish boilerplate code ✅
 2. change assets to star wars related assets
 3. add character selection
 4. add multiple character skins